pivotal/cloud-cache-examples/redis-to-cloud-cache/session-state/spring-session-boot/README.md

 You should be able to refresh the page or close the tab and open a new one, but when you navigate back to the application you will still be logged in.

+**Note:** When running these examples on the Pivotal Platform, you will need to update the manifest.yml file to bind to your Redis or [Cloud Cache](https://docs.pivotal.io/cloud-cache-dev/get-started#test-pas) service instance.

 ## Notes on Testing
 For these applications, the intention was to demonstrate how to migrate from Redis to Cloud Cache.
 If your tests are